-“I ran one year of cross-country in high school and I don’t think I showed any great promise,” says Andrew.
+“I ran one year of cross-country in high school and I don’t think I showed any great promise,” he says.
 That didn’t stop him from strapping on sneakers for the Ottawa half-marathon in 2009.
 He surprised himself, both by running a good time and having a good time, and decided to up the ante with a full marathon.
-This April, Andrew ran his third marathon—his first Boston Marathon—in an impressive 3:04:10.
+This April, he ran his third marathon—his first Boston Marathon—in an impressive 3:04:10.
 “I enjoy the simplicity of running and I enjoy the kind of goal-orientedness of it.”

 The Acorn and other musical germinations (feat.
 Rolf Klausener)